-You will also receive notifications when there are problems that require your immediate attention regardless of the settings here.
+You will also receive notifications when problems require immediate attention, regardless of the settings here.

 That should do it!

 This post showed you how to enable or disable account protection notifications with the Windows Security app in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.